Can Domestic Cats Have Autism?

 Professional behavioral guidance aimed at reducing anxiety

-Ultimately, rather than labeling a cat as “autistic,” it is more accurate and compassionate to focus on understanding its unique emotional and sensory needs.
-By providing stability and respect for its individuality, we can greatly enhance a cat’s quality of life.
+Ultimately, labeling a cat as „autistic” is neither accurate nor helpful.
+Instead, it is more compassionate to focus on understanding its unique emotional and sensory needs.
+By providing stability and respecting its individuality, we can significantly improve a cat’s quality of life.